Buying a property under the GST regime would most certainly become cheaper & simpler.

 5. Pay more to stay connected

-Wait, you will also be paying more for enjoying uninterrupted DTH services, internet and Wi-Fi connectivity.
-Because the new tax regime would need you to be more tech savvy than ever, you will have to ensure you do have an internet or a Wi-Fi connection.
+Wait, you will also be paying more to enjoy uninterrupted DTH services, internet and Wi-Fi connectivity.
+Because the new tax regime would need you to be more tech-savvy than ever, you must ensure you have an internet or Wi-Fi connection.

-To buy your household items or to avail of the services, you will be using plastic money.
+To buy your household items or to avail yourself of the services, you will be using plastic money.
 This, too, is going to cost you more now.
 For all your banking needs, you will be paying a higher amount to avail of the services.
-This includes ATM withdrawals, too.
-In case you are more of an online shopper, be ready to pay extra.
-Till July 1, e-tailers did not pay any tax to the government.
-Now, they will be paying a standard tax of one per cent.
-This may translate into a higher outgo for the shopper.